BojanaRadovanovic/travel-agency-web-app/README.md

 ## Learning Outcome
 This project helped me improve my web development skills, especially in building dynamic web applications and working with responsive design.

+## Setup Instructions
+To run this project properly, you need to install and include Font Awesome:

+- Download Font Awesome (version 6.7.2)
+- Extract the folder **fontawesome-free-6.7.2-web**
+- Place it inside your project directory
+- Make sure it is properly linked in the HTML files